BLUE HORIZON 1261

 "It's only flour," he reported with a silly expression on his face.
 "What's everyone so upset about?"

 Samantha snickered and Merlin simply shook his head in relief.
 He took a step forward and put a hand on the raccoon's shoulder.
 "Ivy didn't handle the launch well and her stomach's a little touchy," he explained.
-"I'm going to send her back to her cabin to let it settle, but in the meantime, your task is to fix the circuit to the gravity deck plates in here."
+"I'm going to send her back to her cabin to let it settle, but in the meantime, your task is to fix the gravity deck plates in here."

 With a new purpose to occupy him, Jerad nodded and looked back at the wolf.
 "Those are easy to repair," he said, "but down on the surface of the planet, Jasper and I were unaware they weren't working in this compartment.
 I'll get on it right away."

 "Before you do that," Samantha interjected, "it might be best if we clean up the stuff that's floating around, or it will be quite a mess when the gravity is restored."
-Almost as if to prove her point, a spoon floated out to the doorway, crossed over into the corridor, and then dropped to the carpet where it bounced up against the raccoon's boot.
+Almost as if to prove her point, a spoon floated out to the doorway, crossed over into the corridor, and then dropped to the floor where it bounced up against the raccoon's boot.

 Jerad bent over and picked it up.
 "Good point," he said with a frown, clearly not wanting to tackle that particular job.